tgihf/writeups/htb/boxes/stacked/15 - HTTP portfolio.stacked.htb.md

 }
 ```

 One of the [critical vulnerabilities](https://blog.sonarsource.com/hack-the-stack-with-localstack) in LocalStack 12.0.6 is in the way its dashboard retrieves the configured Lambda functions.
 When the dashboard is retrieved, the `POST /lambda/$FUNCTION_NAME/code` LocalStack endpoint is queried.
 Soon thereafter, `$FUNCTION_NAME` is passed to a shell command unsanitized.
-Thus, by configuring a Lambda function with an injected shell command and causing the user to browse to the LocalStack dashboard (`http://localhost:8080`, according to the `docker-compose.yml` file), the injected shell command will be executed.
+Thus, by configuring a Lambda function with an injected shell command as its name and causing the user to browse to the LocalStack dashboard (`http://localhost:8080`, according to the `docker-compose.yml` file), the injected shell command will be executed.

-Start by creating an execution policy for the Lambda function to run under.
+Start by creating a generic execution policy for the Lambda function to run under.

 ```bash
 $ aws --endpoint-url=http://s3-testing.stacked.htb iam create-role --role-name lambda-ex --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'